 - Make the Facebook dark post

 - Scale across other ad sets and campaigns.

-If you need help running your Facebook, Instagram or Google ads.
-Reach out and we would be more than happy to give you some tips or mange your ads! 🙂
+If you need help running your Facebook, Instagram, or Google ads.
+Reach out and we would be more than happy to give you some tips or manage your ads! 🙂

 Now get out there and start crushing your marketing goals!